Women in the Spanish Civil War: Political parties and political activity

 During the Spanish Civil War, various political and government forces on the Republican side tried to encourage women's participation on their side.
 Only one group though would be overtly about feminist goals.
 That group was Mujeres Libres.
 For the rest of the political parties, labor groups and government organizations, women's rights and feminists goals were not one of their top concerns.

 Working-class girls involved with both anarchists and socialists often found themselves ostracizing women from other villages who came from different left wing political parties.
 There was a lack of solidarity.
-Pilar Vivancos explained this as a result of a lack of education among women, with patriarchy within parties being used to set women against each other instead of collectively workings towards emancipation of women.
+Pilar Vivancos claimed this was a result of a lack of education among women, with patriarchy within parties being used to set women against each other instead of collectively workings towards emancipation of women.
 They did not understand what it truly meant, and it made them vulnerable to political puritanism that would later sweep through the left.

 Women continued to be locked out of political activity on the Republican side.
 Meetings for women's rights among union members might be only be attended by men, as the idea of allowing women to attend political events was often alien.